lunarphp/lunar/docs/src/configuration.md

 ## Overview

-Configuration for GetCandy is separated into individual files under `config/lunar` for core and `config/lunar-hub` for admin hub.
+Configuration for Lunar is separated into individual files under `config/lunar` for core and `config/lunar-hub` for admin hub.
 You can either override the different config options adhoc or you can publish all the configuration options and tweak as you see fit.

 ```bash
 php artisan vendor:publish --tag=lunar